MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise deterministic Markov process samplers: Bouncy Hamiltonian Dynamics

+The proof is in Supplement A. Particularly remarkable is the dynamics' volume preservation property; this is automatic for classical Hamiltonian dynamics because of their symplecticity \citep{bou2018geometric}, but the bouncy dynamics defined on odd-numbered dimensions cannot possibly be symplectic and its volume preservation has to be established from first principles.

-The proof is in Supplement Section \ref{supp-pf:general}.
-The properties established by Theorem \ref{thm:general} imply our bouncy dynamics constitute a valid Metropolis proposal mechanism.
-We also note that the \bhd{} straightforwardly extend to accommodate parameter constraints by elastically reflecting off any boundaries encountered in the same manner as in standard Hamiltonian dynamics and PDMPs \citep{neal2011mcmc, bierkens2018pdmp_on_restricted_domain}.
+The properties established by Theorem \ref{thm:general} together imply our bouncy dynamics constitute a valid Metropolis proposal mechanism; Algorithm~\ref{alg:hbpssampler} summarizes the steps for the resulting sampler.
+We also note that the \bhd{} can be straightforwardly extended to accommodate parameter constraints by elastically reflecting off boundaries in the same manner as in standard Hamiltonian dynamics and \PDMP{}s \citep{neal2011mcmc, bierkens2018pdmp_on_restricted_domain}.

 We close this section by discussing notable special cases of bouncy Hamiltonian dynamics.
-When setting $\Us = \Ut$, no bounce ever occurs because $\Ud = 0$ and we recover classical, smooth Hamiltonian dynamics.
+When setting $\Us = \Ut$, no bounces occur because $\Ud = 0$ and we recover classical, smooth Hamiltonian dynamics.
 The choice $\Us = \|\pos\|^2/2$ yields dynamics whose trajectories parallel those of the Boomerang sampler \citep{bierkens2020boomerang}; this bouncy dynamics can be used to construct an analogue of the Boomerang sampler, though we do not pursue this possibility here.
 Instead, for the rest of this article, we focus on the case $\Us = 0$.
-This yields a bouncy Hamiltonian analogue of the BPS's piecewise linear dynamics with constant velocity, which we call HBPS dynamics.
+This yields a bouncy Hamiltonian analogue of the \BPS{}'s piecewise linear dynamics with constant velocity, which we call \HBPS{} dynamics.
 We study this dynamics and resulting sampler further in Section \ref{sec:hbps}.